Low-Cost Privacy-Preserving Decentralized Learning: Convergence rate of

 \simplifiedproof{

 }{

 } with $e_{t} = \localloss{}(\avgmodel{t}) - \localloss{}(\optimum)$, $D = \frac{36L}{p}$ and $A = \gradientnoiseavg+ \frac{18}{p}\gradientnormavg$

 Because of the $1+\beta$ factor, we cannot directly apply the recursion-solving Lemma to our scenario (Lemma 12 in~\cite{koloskovaUnifiedTheoryDecentralized2020}).
 We can however modify our current equation to match the beginning of their proof of this Lemma.
-This is mostly possible because we are in the case $\tau = 1$, meaning that we require a slightly stronger property on the matrices' distribution. \dl{See if we can remove this $(1+\beta)$ factor in the proof of~\cref{lem:rec consensus distance}: this would yield to weaker hypothesis and simpler proof here, as well as hope for generalization.}
+This is mostly possible because we are in the case $\tau = 1$, meaning that we require a slightly stronger property on the matrices' distribution.

 We can now rewrite the previous equation by setting $\beta = \frac{3p}{16-7p}$ (rq: we only require $\beta>0$, which is satisfied since $0\leq p \leq 1$),

 and